5l1v3r1/Honeybot/README.md

 #Honeybot
-Turn your raspberry pi into a honeypot and physical intrusion detection system.
+Turn your raspberry pi into a SSH honeypot and physical intrusion detection system.
 An Arduino feeds the physical detection to the Raspberry pi.
 I still need to upload the Arduino scripts and list sensors I'm using.

 -------------
 Instructions